No correlation between a team's height and results, says study

 Joining Manchester City and Everton among the shortest teams in the league are Bournemouth, Liverpool and Watford, while champions Chelsea rank slightly taller than average.

-Following Scotland's failure to qualify for the 2018 Russia World Cup, former manager Gordon Strachan pointed to his team's lack of height and physicality after a 2-2 draw with Slovenia.
+Following Scotland's failure to qualify for the 2018 Russia World Cup, former head coach Gordon Strachan pointed to his team's lack of height and physicality after a 2-2 draw with Slovenia.

 "Genetically, we are behind," he said.
 "In the last campaign we were the second smallest, apart from Spain."